Skip to main content

 Monitoring Stations in Hawaii (6)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for Hawaii.
+For how wet the ground is versus normal, see soil moisture for Hawaii.
 See the Hawaii soil temperature map for the full station view.

 Station2" TempLast Reading